 To understand something with your head means to understand it on an intellectual level only.
 You may or may not be able to act on such an understanding.
 At times, when no obstacles stand in your way, taking action may be easy.
 At other times, when even a minor obstacle confronts you, your ability to act in accord with your understanding may fall far short.

 In contrast, Buddhism talks about understanding “with your life,” which in essence means fully believing what you understand—even more, finding yourself incapable of disbelieving it.
-To return to an example I used in an early post, Overcoming The Fear Of Death: none of us believe if we jump off a tall building we’re going to do anything but fall to our death.
+None of us believes if we jump off a tall building we’re going to do anything but fall to our death.
 Our belief in gravity isn’t merely an intellectual construct.
 We fully believe it with our lives.

 Imagine now the difference between believing with your head and believing with your life in your ability to lead.
 The person who only believes with their head they can lead others may appear on the surface to be capable when things are going well, but of course things never go well all the time (otherwise we wouldn’t need leaders in the first place).
 When such a person’s decisions are challenged, lacking a firm belief with their life in their ability to lead, they’re likely to doubt not only their specific choices but their ability to make choices at all.
-When dissent arises among the ranks, their need to please might come out (as I discussed in an earlier post, The Good Guy Contract) and they may find themselves granting concessions to people or groups with no good principle to justify it.
+When dissent arises among the ranks, their need to please might come out, and they may find themselves granting concessions to people or groups with no good principle to justify it.
 Over time, their genuine lack of confidence in their ability to lead always becomes apparent to those around them from their actions.
 We’re all experts at reading one another.